Siddharthj2002/Postfix-Evaluator/README.md

 # Postfix-Evaluator

-● Overview:
+● Project Description:

 An evaluator for postfix expressions.
 The evaluator is stack-based, and capable of evaluating correctly formed but otherwise arbitrary arithmetic expressions on integers.
 The implementation of the stack is done using linked-lists.

   _________________________________